Ferrolune/MapCoordsTW/README.md

 Roadmap

-1. Setting waypoints on different maps
+1. Fixing the alignment issues of the waypoints, coordinates, and buttons on differing worldmapframe sizes
-2. Removing waypoints
+2. Adding a feature to remove waypoints
-3. Waypoint memory
+3. Waypoint Waypoint memory
 4. Waypoint details